 Coffee pulp hulls

 To better understand the preliminary processing and roasting of coffee, it is necessary first to know the structure of the coffee cherries.
-The coffee fruit development consists of the following parts: The fruit skin, the fruit pulp, the mucilage layer, the husk layer, the silk skin, and the causal layer.
+The coffee fruit development consists of the fruit skin, the fruit pulp, the mucilage layer, the husk layer, the silk skin, and the causal layer.
 It can be divided into two main parts:

 - Skin: Including the rind, the flesh

 - Seed: Consists of husk, silk, and kernel (containing endosperm and Embryo)

 Outer skin: The fruit skin is formed by a layer of small parenchymal cells (primary cells containing chloroplasts capable of absorbing water).
 The color of the pods at the beginning of formation is green due to the presence of chloroplasts, which then disappear as the development of coffee fruits ripen.